Ax0l0ti/1st-year/CS Notes/Architecture CM12002/Data Representation.md

 > [[#Using Mantissa and Exponent]]
 ---

-Electronic computers are based on two-state devices(trasnsistors and logic gates).
+Electronic computers are based on two-state devices(transistors and logic gates).
 This can be related to the binary system.
 A binary digit(0 or 1) is called a bit.

 ### Numeration Systems